gpittarelli/umd-lpc1769/README.md

 using your chosen build system (See 'Available Targets').

-The `Skeleton` directory inclues an example project which can be copied to create a new project.
+The `Skeleton` directory inclues an example project which can be copied to create new projects.
+Remember to update the `CMakeLists.txt` file in each new project to reflect the new project's name.

 Available Targets
 ------